 To operate or to innovate?
 In order to cope with a fast changing world, we need to adapt to survive, yet create value in the present.
 How can organisations experiment and be effective at the same time?

-We would like to invite you to explore these issues together with problem owners, change agents and researchers at the event Agile for Ambidexterity at Leiden University, Campus The Hague, on Friday, November 30.
+We would like to invite you to explore these issues together with problem owners, change agents and researchers at the event Agile for Ambidexterity at Leiden University, Campus The Hague, In March 2019.
 The event is organised in collaboration with PricewaterhouseCoopers (PwC) and Uitvoeringsorganisatie Bedrijfsvoering Rijk (UBR).

 Curious what that looks like?
 You can find videos from past events here: (1) Impression video, (2) Cara Antoine (Microsoft), (3) Ard-Pieter de Man (Vrije Universiteit Amsterdam), (4) Bas Touw (Nuon), (5) Andy Sales (CA Technologies).
 You can find pictures from last year’s event here, and videos from past conferences on our video page.

 Who should attend?